Rudy Kennedy: Post-World War II career as a rocket scientist

-Rudy emigrated to the United Kingdom in 1946.
-He attended college and started working for English Electric as a rocket scientist.
+Rudy Karmeinsky had an aunt living in London and he emigrated to the United Kingdom in 1946.
+He took the surname of the British officer who had informed her about his survival.
+Rudy Kennedy attended college and started working for English Electric as a rocket scientist.
 He left the company to participate in a joint venture in rocketry and medical engineering with Rolf Schild and Peter Epstein, giving birth to Huntleigh Electronics, a £200 million company.
-Rudy setup his own company, named Digital Electronics in the 1970s.
+Rudy set up his own company, named Digital Electronics in the 1970s.
 After selling Digital Electronics, he worked as a board member of Roche Pharmaceuticals.

 Campaign

 Rudy founded Association of Claims for Jewish Slave Labour Compensation and led the campaign in the 1990s that put pressure on German companies that had co-operated with the Nazi's "Extermination through labor" program to admit responsibility and pay reparations to those who had been forced to work as slave laborers.
 A BBC Storyville documentary, I Was a Slave Labourer followed the progress of the campaign.
-Among the companies accused of complicit with the Nazi policy and targeted by the campaign were IG Farben, Volkswagen and Mercedes Benz.
+Among the companies accused of complicit with the Nazi policy and targeted by the campaign were IG Farben, Volkswagen and Mercedes-Benz.
 The campaign group were approached by a firm of class-action lawyers who held that they could obtain damages in the US courts against the companies who were complicit with the Nazi policy.
 The lawsuit saw only partial success for the plaintiffs; the companies agreed to pay a maximum of £5,000 to each survivor for their sufferings in the concentration camps as "a goodwill gesture" without any legal responsibility to do so.
 Some of the American lawyers who originally promised to act free of charge, accepted millions of dollars for themselves.
 Kennedy was dissatisfied with the deal and continued campaigning, speaking at public meetings and protesting at IG Farben shareholder meetings until he started suffering from Alzheimer's.

 In August 2000 the German Parliament passed a law to create the Foundation Remembrance, Responsibility and Future which provided individual humanitarian payments to former forced labourers and other victims of National Socialism.
 From 2001 to 2007 a total of € 4.4 billion was paid out to more than 1.66 million people in almost 100 countries.